pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 Included flavours
 =================

-PyBlosxom comes with the following flavours:
+Pyblosxom comes with the following flavours:

 * ``html`` - a basic html flavour
 * ``rss`` - an RSS 2.0 flavour for syndication
 * ``atom`` - an Atom 1.0 flavour for syndication

-These flavours are included with PyBlosxom and they will work out of the box with no modifications and no configuration changes.
+These flavours are included with Pyblosxom and they will work out of the box with no modifications and no configuration changes.

 When you run ``pyblosxom-cmd create <blog-dir>``, these get copied